EnMasseProject/enmasse/CONTRIBUTING.md

 That's it!
 Thank you for your contribution!

 Feel free to suggest changes to this documentation.
-If you want to discuss something with maintainers, you can ask us on `#enmasse` at Freenode or via a GitHub [issue](https://github.com/enmasseproject/enmasse/issues)
+If you want to discuss something with maintainers, you can ask us on [Gitter](https://gitter.im/EnMasseProject/community) or via a GitHub [issue](https://github.com/enmasseproject/enmasse/issues)

 ### Note

 Contributions can be small or big, it does not matter.
 We even love to receive a typo fix PR.
 Adding feature or fixing a bug is not the only way to contribute.
 You can send us PR for adding documentation, fixing typos or adding tests.